hoito46/info-page/README.md

 > The site is accessible via https://hoito46.github.io/info-page/
 >
 > This is a **personal website** created by **me**.
-> The purpose includes improving my front-end skills, using this website as a unique CV, and trying to make an interactive comment connect with TG via n8n.
+> The purpose includes improving my front-end skills, using this website as a unique CV, and trying to make an interactive comment connect with TG.

 # Overview
 > <i>**About Me:** Brief introduction of myself (will be updated within the next few days)
 > **Project:** Link and brief description (will be updated continuously and may not necessarily be on GitHub)
 > **Blogs:** The initial plan is to take notes and upload some insights
-> **Comment:** A textarea that can collect user input and send it to me via n8n
+> **Comment:** A textarea that can collect user input and send it to me
 > **Contact:** The way to find and contact me is better via **email**, but not via Discord or IG

 # Skills